RohitKandimalla/CoinCraft/README.md

 The app will be available at `http://localhost:3000`.

-## Usage
+## How to Use

 ### Dashboard

 - **Refresh**: Click the refresh button to sync latest portfolio data from Robinhood/Plaid
+- **Account Tabs**: Switch between Overall, Individual, Roth IRA, Joint, and Crypto views
-- **View Holdings**: Check current equity positions, allocation, and unrealized gains
+- **View Holdings**: Check current equity positions, allocation, unrealized gains, and average cost
-- **Cash Accounts**: See your joint/savings account balances at a glance
+- **Options Section**: View sold puts/covered calls separately from your core portfolio totals
+- **Performance**: Use the Performance section to calculate YOY metrics from synced transaction history

 ### Stock Notes